DinoChiesa/electronjs-load-gen/README.md

    tested for responses that contain non-JSON payloads.</li>

- - You can change any of the settings - method, URL, headers, payload, extracts, batchsize, speed, - while the agent is running.
+ - You can change any of the settings - method, URL, headers, payload, extracts, batchsize, speed - in the UI while the agent is running.
 But be careful; the agent won't wait for you to get everything formatted correctly in your URL or JSON payload.

  - When you click "Start", this page uses LocalStorage to store your settings.

-Click the "JSON Configuration" tab to see or modify the configuration in JSON form.
+ - Click the "JSON Configuration" tab to see or modify the configuration in JSON form.
 You may wish to ctrl-C copy this JSON and save it locally, or ctrl-V paste in a new configuration.
+Here is a [sample config file](./assets/sample-config.json)

  - No information is sent to any endpoint, other than the ones you specify explicitly as endpoints.